 A Camp History

-Transcript – Camp History Video
+Transcript – Camp History and Founders

 Nancy Carrier moved to this property as a little girl.
 Her name was Nancy Clarke at that time.
 She was the daughter of H.P.
 Clarke and Nancy Clarke.
 Her mother was the great granddaughter of P.T.
 Barnum, and so her family owned the Ringling Brothers’ Barnum and Bailey circus.
 She came here with her mother and father, and lived in a summer home that they built on the property.
 She married a man named Henry Carrier, and they decided in 1921 that this would be the perfect place to open up a camp.